gaissmai/bart/README.md

   type Table[V any] struct {
   	// Has unexported fields.
   }
-    // Table is an IPv4 and IPv6 routing table with payload V. The zero value is
+    // Table represents a thread-safe IPv4 and IPv6 routing table with payload V.
+    //
-    // ready to use.
+    // The zero value is ready to use.
+    //

-    // The Table is safe for concurrent readers but not for concurrent readers
+    // The Table is safe for concurrent reads, but concurrent reads and writes
-    // and/or writers.
-Either the update operations must be protected by an
-    // external lock mechanism or the various ...Persist functions must be used
+    // must be externally synchronized.
+Mutation via Insert/Delete requires locks,
-    // which return a modified routing table by leaving the original unchanged
+    // or alternatively, use ...Persist methods which return a modified copy
+    // without altering the original table (copy-on-write).
+    //

-    // A Table must not be copied by value.
+    // A Table must not be copied by value; always pass by pointer.

   func (t *Table[V]) WithPool() *Table[V]